The story of a man who becomes two opposed musical personalities to fool the world

 Daniel dismissed the remark as he began packing his stuff into the car.

-Although Michael was a little ofended by his friend's usual dismissal of his opinion of his music, Michael knew his friend well and he understood Daniel's reluctant nature in such matters.He dicided not to pursue the matter further and went to open the car door.
+Although Lenny was a little offended by his friend's usual dismissal of his opinion of his music, Lenny knew his friend well and he understood Daniel's reluctant nature in such matters.He decided not to pursue the matter further and went to open the car door.
 At that moment someone approached the car and spoke to Daniel.

 “Are you Daniel, the one who just sung the song about nature?”